 - GPA of 3.0 for the last 60 hours of undergraduate coursework.

-- If the cumulative GPA for all undergraduate coursework attempted is 2.74 or below, student must
+- If a student meets neither of the above minimum requirements, but the cumulative GPA for all undergraduate coursework attempted is between 2.5 and 2.74, a student must:

 - attain a score of at least 302 on the verbal and quantitative portions of the Graduate Record Exam—General Test (score of 1050 if the test was taken prior to August 2011);OR